VegardVasset/traffic-monitoring-system/README.md

 This keeps the system **flexible and scalable** while ensuring each domain has its unique data fields.

 ## Production deployment using Vercel and Railwind
+deploys app